You need to be brave, and never be afraid of change.

 Loved ones will die.
 Friendships will end.
 We’ll get fired.
 You’ll move.
 We’ll end relationships.
 So many unexpected and often difficult changes are bound to happen in all of our lives.

+Never be afraid of change.
 Change is life!

-Without it you’d never learn how to drive a car, experience that first kiss or first heartbreak, move out on your own, get married, buy your first home or even have kids someday.
+Without it you’d never learn how to drive a car, experience that first kiss or first heartbreak, move out on your own, get married, buy your first home, or even have kids someday.

 And with change comes growth.

 Without that growth, you’d likely be unhappy and unfulfilled with your life.
 I guarantee you, without change, you’d be one bored SOB.